 For those who find plummeting downhill at high speeds too tedious, nordic cross-country skiing can provide an excellent alternative, allowing skiers to experience Abruzzo’s remarkable snow-bound terrain at a more sedate pace, whilst engaging in an formidable form of exercise.
 The tourist office provide information on locations for cross-country/nordic skiing, but three popular areas are Campo Imperatore in the Gran Sasso e Monti della Laga National Park, and Campo Felice & Caramanico Terme in the Majella National Park.
 The famous San Antonio woods are also very popular, they have some of Abruzzo’s oldest trees to ski between.
 Read our article on the best snowshoe family guides, it’s fun, cheap and brilliant excursion for curious kids!

 What is great about most of these Abruzzo ski resorts is that they will have nearby a local National Park shop, so for self-catering foodies, you’ll be able to stock up on really tasty, high quality locally grown foods that are in turn supporting the local rural economy.

 Ski-passes range in price from approximately €15 to €40 for day passes.
-Skiing conditions normally last from December to April, and there are various websites with information and webcams providing up-to-the-minute reports on the quantity and quality of snow.
-Much of the skiing season you can find the smaller slopes quite quiet, but at weekends during the peak time huge numbers of Romans and Neapolitans descend on the better slopes and queues can be substantial; particularly worth watching out for is the huge traffic build-up at the end of the first weekend in the new year, when all the skiing Italians return to their homes; we were once stuck at the toll-gates into Rome for 2 hours, with our departing flight horribly imminent…
+Skiing conditions normally last from December to March, and there are various websites with information and webcams providing up-to-the-minute reports on the quantity and quality of snow.
+Much of the skiing season you can find the smaller slopes quite quiet, but at weekends during the peak time huge numbers of Romans and Neapolitans descend onto the better slopes and queues can be substantial; particularly worth watching out for is the huge traffic build-up at the end of the first weekend in the new year, when all the skiing Italians return to their homes; we were once stuck at the toll-gates into Rome for 2 hours, with our departing flight horribly imminent…

 Like a lot of places where snow is a seasonally constant event, Abruzzo’s mountain roads are kept clear of snow with staggering regularity and efficiency.
 All the resorts have hotels nearby, with varying degrees of facilities available, such as bars and restaurants.
 Agriturismi can often be found nearby to make skiing in Abruzzo incredibly affordable.